majamitbhati/AstroShop/src/content/shops/second-floor-retail-shop-iris-trehan-broadway-noida-sfs08.md

 * **Resale Unit:** The best atrium facing, big size retail shop available at affordable price without any brokerage.

 ### Additional Perks
-* Trehan has long list of Womens and Kids wear brand that they can rent this shop upon its grand opening.
+* Win a gift worth 2,000/- for every visit to Trehan IRIS Broadway Noida.
-* Free gift worth 2,000 on visit and a gold coin on every purchase of the shop.
+* Win a gold coin for making a purchase of this shop.
-* An additional discount of 90,000/- for first 10 visitors to the shop.
+* We're also offering an additional discount of 90,000/- for first 20 visitors to this shop.

 ### Benefits of Investing in this Retail Shop:
-* Investing a well-established mall reduces the risk associated with new developments.
-* Mall in highly visible area and accessibility, makes it an attractive investment for tenants.
-* Owning a retail space in a mall can connect you with other investors and business owners.
+* Retail shops as an independent unit can be available at more affordable price than other investment options in commerical mall.
+* A Retail shop is better defined than a virtual space in an anchor store.
+* Corner Retail shops are generally rented at a higher price than other retail store.
+* A Retail shop with no coulumn in between offers better interior design and inventory placement, providing more aesthetic look to the shop.

 ### Benefits of Investing in Trehan IRIS Broadway Greno West:
-* **0.75 Acres Atrium** A large atrium as of 0.75 acres offers occupance for heavy crowd and visibility for all the shops in the mall.
-* **Modern and Aesthetic Design** A modern and aesthetic design attract crowd during weekends to hangout increasing footfall to every shop.
-* **10 Floored Omega Tower** having a office space towen within the mall compound offers great footfall opportunity from the working professionals and entrepreneurs from the office itself.
+* Investors won’t have to go throught the hassle of finding brands to rent their shops to.
+* Trehan will take care of finding brands and renting them the stores as per the mall design.
+* Trehan will analyze shopper behaviour, tenant sales, category performance, and they’ll determine the best mix of stores and their location to boost their revenues.
+This will ensure profitability for shops and hence long term rental income for investors.